 So far, we’ve focussed exclusively on building a staircase inside the home, but how much will you have to pay if you want to add steps outside?

 As with interior stairs, this all depends on the type of steps you need.

-To add a few wooden steps leading up to your porch or front door, set aside a budget of between $300 and $750.
+To add a few wooden steps or wood stairs leading up to your porch or front door, set aside a budget of between $300 and $750.
 The lower figure should cover the cost of materials if you’re building those steps yourself, while the higher figure covers materials and the price of hiring a contractor.

 If you decide to use concrete for steps leading up to your door, this is likely to set you back somewhere in the region of $500 – $900.

 If you’re building a patio or adding decking to your garden, adding stairs to them is likely to cost between $350 – $800, while adding a full staircase up to the second floor of your home may cost anywhere between $1,500 – $3,000 depending on the materials used.